 Best Women’s All Mountain Snowboards 2018 – 2019

-Since the Funslinger got such good reviews, the technology was applied to a female board, the Never Summer Proto Type II, which was rolled out in August 2016.
+Since the Funslinger got such good reviews, the technology was applied to a female board, the Never Summer Proto Type II.
 I was able to ride this board for a month last March.
 I could absolutely see the difference in edge hold, especially in hardpack, making this one of the best womens all mountain snowboards currently available on the market.

 I would say this board is more playful than it is stable and it does float in deep powder.
 I loved the graphics on this board.
 [Purchase: $509]

 Arbor is a California company that has been making snowboards for over 20 years.
 What’s cool about Arbor’s fleet is for some of the boards, they give you the option to chose either rocker or camber.
 Many companies have deemed camber as obsolete; however, if you like to ride the pipe, lay down fat carvers on groomers, or you’re just simply old-school, it’s awesome that Arbor provides the camber option.

 The Arbor Swoon is the female that comes in either camber or rocker.
 The Swoon is designed as an all-around board with a stable and responsive ride.
 For a more floaty feel, the rocker version of the Swoon is a great option.

 The camber version is best for a more poppy feel and aggressive ride.
 [Purchae: $449]

 The Hel Yes is the female big mountain board of the Yes line.
 It is slightly directional and has the “underbite” technology, which is technology on the edges that distributes the weight of the rider so that the edge hold is stronger and a smoother transition of turns.
 It’s a board that handles so well on big lines that it is pro-rider Helen Schettini’s board of choice.